greenwoodad/iconcheck/README.md

 198.51.100.54     av400.chem.university.edu        AV400
 198.51.100.59     neo400.chem.university.edu       NEO400
 ```
-The SSHAliases here should be the same SSHAliases you enter in the input file.
+The SSHAliases here should be the same names you enter as 'SSHAlias' in the input file.

 You should now be able to SSH to the remote workstations without entering a password by typing: